Publications

 Mainly using qualitative data, this paper analyzes whether and how cross-border student mobility contributes to enhanced Philippine tertiary education programs.
 The paper recognizes that the intake of international students is a product resulting from cross-border and home- based internationalization initiatives that are mutually reinforcing to improve programs and learning outcomes.

-An Evaluation of the Tertiary Education Subsidy Program: Context, Input, Process, and Product NEW!
+An Evaluation of the Tertiary Education Subsidy Program: Context, Input, Process, and Product

 with Philippine Institute for Development Studies